-The U.S. government conducts background checks on all marriage-based green card applicants.
-If you’re a spouse seeking a green card, you’ll need to provide records detailing every interaction you’ve ever had with law enforcement, both in your home country and in the United States.
+The U.S. government conducts background checks on all family-based and marriage-based green card applicants.
+If you’re a family member seeking a green card, you’ll need to provide records detailing every interaction you’ve ever had with law enforcement, both in your home country and in the United States.
 (The only exception is minor traffic violations.)

-In this guide you’ll learn which court records and police reports to submit, where to obtain them, and how to proceed when those documents are unavailable.
-(Please note that police records are not the same as a police clearance certificate, which is required only of spouses seeking a green card from abroad, whether or not they have a record of a law enforcement issue.)
+In this guide, you’ll learn which court records and police reports to submit, where to obtain them, and how to proceed when those documents are unavailable.
+(Please note that police records are not the same as a police clearance certificate, which is required only of family members seeking a green card from abroad, whether or not they have a record of a law enforcement issue.)

 Do you have confidential questions about how a criminal record might affect your green card application?
 With Boundless, you get an independent immigration attorney who can help you understand your options.
 Learn more, or get started today.